umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 - **Available Blocks** - Here you will define the Block Types to be available for use in the propety.
 Read more on how to set up Block Types below.
 - **Amount** - Sets the minimum and/or maximum number of items that should be allowed in the list.
 - **Inline editing mode** - Enabling this will change editing experience to inline, meaning that editing the data of blocks happens item deletions to require a confirmation before being deleted.
 Defaults to `true`.
-- **Property editor width** - Overwrite the width of the property editor, this field takes any valid css value for "max-width".
+- **Property editor width** - Overwrite the width of the property editor.
+This field takes any valid css value for "max-width".

 ## Setup Block Types